Grant's Tomb: Post-renovation and 21st century

 The renovated Grant's Tomb recorded 126,432 visitors in 1997, a 32-year high, and the memorial also recorded over 100,000 annual visitors during the next two years.
 Although the Grants' descendants were satisfied with the renovation, Topinka continued to advocate for the relocation of the Grants' remains.
-During the early 21st century, the memorial continued to record about 100,000 annual visitors, or fewer than 300 daily visitors.
+During the early 21st century, the memorial continued to record about 100,000 annual visitors, or fewer than 300 per day.
 Many of the visitors were American Civil War enthusiasts.
-The visitor center on the western side of Riverside Drive remained abandoned through the early 2000s.
-The New York City government gave the NPS an easement in 2004, allowing the NPS to begin restoring the pavilion.
-The visitor center reopened on April 27, 2011.
+The New York City government gave the NPS an easement in 2004, allowing the agency to restore the visitor center west of Riverside Drive, and the visitor center reopened on April 27, 2011.
 By then, the tomb recorded 120,000 annual visitors.

 Parts of the memorial had again begun to fall into disrepair by the late 2010s, with such issues as peeling paint, cracks, rusted flagpoles, and water damage.
 AM New York Metro reported in 2018 that the memorial needed $777,355 for repainting and for repairs to the stairs and pathways.
 Although U.S. senator Chuck Schumer had pledged money to restore the memorial in 2019, it still saw occasional vandalism, such as during the early 2019 federal government shutdown when the memorial was vandalized.
 Scaturro, who by then was the president of the Grant Monument Association, advocated for federal and city officials to add security and refurbish the memorial.
 Due to staffing shortages, the memorial had to close on Mondays and Tuesdays; even on days when Grant's Tomb was open, visitors were only allowed into the memorial on alternating hours.
 Scaturro also wanted the city and federal governments to help fund the addition of a finial atop the tomb.